clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

    Figure 4: New VM dialog box

 #.
-Select the `Local install media (ISO image or CDROM)` and then select the
+Select `Local install media (ISO image or CDROM)` and select the
    :guilabel:`Forward` button.

 #.
-This will bring you to step 2 of the wizard where you can choose ISO or
+In step 2 of the `New VM` wizard, you can choose ISO or CDROM install
-   CDROM install media.
+   media.

    #.
-Before browsing for the ISO image, un-check the
+Uncheck the `Automatically detect from the installation media / source` field,
-      `Automatically detect from the installation media / source` field and then select the :guilabel:`Browse...` button as shown in figure 5
+      then select the :guilabel:`Browse...` button as shown in Figure 5.

       .. figure:: figures/virtmgr/virt-manager-05.png
          :scale: 100%